obrymec/swipe_events_manager/README.md

 ![Swiper](https://img.shields.io/badge/swiper-%23121011.svg?style=for-the-badge)
 ![Swipe](https://img.shields.io/badge/swipe-%23323330.svg?style=for-the-badge)

-This Node Package Manager (<a href = "https://www.npmjs.com/"><i>NPM</i></a>) is a front-end library for managing touch screen events on mobile devices.
-It provides a support for Javascript and Typescript.
+This Node Package Manager (<a href = "https://www.npmjs.com"><i>NPM</i></a>) is a Front-End library for managing touch screen events on mobile devices.
+It provides a support for JavaScript and TypeScript.

 ## Table of contents
 1. [Access links](#links)